pansay/flatfileblog/README.md

 ## How to use

-- Write your posts using markdown and save them in the content/posts folder, minding the filename format.
+- Write your posts using markdown (either in a text editor or directly through github) and save them in the content/posts folder, minding the filename format.
 - ???
 - Profit!